New for 2017

 Dinner 6:30 – 8:00 (90 minutes)

 Dinner break is less regimented, beginning at 6:30 after the first model has completed judging and official photos, and continues until all the models have been able to get dinner (8pm).
+This is a boxed meal.

 Day Session, 2:30 – 5:30 (3 hours)